Aachen specialties & restaurants – Enjoy typical Aachen

 Here you can reserve your parking space at the airport.

-Compare and book flights here*The closest airport is definitely Maastricht-Aachen (approx. 40 km away).
+Compare and book flights here* (Advertisement).
+The nearest airport is definitely Maastricht-Aachen (approximately 40 km away).
 You can also rent a car there.
-From there you can take the train or bus to Aachen.
-If you are arriving by car, you can also park your car in one of the parking garages near the city center.
+From there, you can take the train or bus to Aachen.
+Those arriving by car can also park in one of the parking garages near the city center.

 Car Rentals: